hy-chou/kukudy/README.md

 Replace the Access Token in `.env` file with yours.

 Note that an access token expires in about two months, and if you do not get a new one, every request to Twitch API would return an HTTP error code 401.
 We recommend getting a new one every month.
+Check out the [Cron guide](#Cron-guide) for a possible solution.

 ## Introductory Tutorials